learosema/lea-codes/src/posts/2025-05-17-my-retro-coding-journey.md

 The cool part: text-mode graphics and raster fonts are still a huge deal in the indie gamedev scene.
 There's something incredibly satisfying about pushing chunky pixels directly and seeing the result instantly on the screen.

+To feature a decent example, check out [Monogram](https://datagoblin.itch.io/monogram) and [DungeonMode](https://datagoblin.itch.io/dungeonmode) by [datagoblin](https://datagoblin.itch.io).

+Beautiful 8x8 raster fonts that makes you want to start building a roguelike RPG from scratch.

 ## What's the big picture?

 The big picture is to build a basic music application in textmode that runs everywhere, using the old OPL2 chip that was used in Ad Lib and soundblaster cards.

 Why?
 Because my elder brother built a music application in the 90s in Pascal.
 It had MIDI support and everything!